Lixkote/MonetFPClock/README.md

-# Monet Fairphone Clock
+# Monet Fairphone 2 Clock
-Fairphone 2 clock widget but MaterialYou
+Fairphone 2 clock widget modernized with Material You